analyticalmonk/analyticalmonk.github.io/blog/_posts/2020-06-16-legaltech-a-10000-feet-overview.md

 ---
 layout:     post
-title:      LegalTech - a 10,000 feet overview
+title:      Technology in law - a 10,000 feet overview of legaltech
 description: >
   A high-level overview of Legal Tech.
 # image: /assets/img/blog/example-content-ii.jpg